Nikka Zaildar 2

 Nikka Zaildar 2 is a 2017 Punjabi romantic comedy film directed by Simerjit Singh, written by Jagdeep Sidhu and starring Ammy Virk, Sonam Bajwa, and Wamiqa Gabbi as the main lead roles and the film was released worldwide on 22 September 2017.
-Despite being the second installment of Nikka Zaildar (film series), it's not a sequel to 2016 film Nikka Zaildar.
+The film is the second installment in the Nikka Zaildar franchise and serves as a spiritual sequel to the 2016 film Nikka Zaildar.

 Plot

 Nikka is in love with Saawan but circumstances force him to marry Roop, his childhood friend.
 The story then follows towards his attempts to marry Saawan.
 Circumstances make the family believe that Roop can't conceive and his second marriage is arranged with Saawan.
 In the end he realizes that he is in love with Roop now.